kaiserdave/silksong-notes/notes.md

 - Psalm Cylinder [240] Guide track for the Choir, with a theme of salvation
 - Crafting Kit [700]
 - Rosary String [80] inf
+Squirm for Journal, behind breakable wall, above-right of Grindle
 Boss: Last Judge

 Grand Gate